 - Sheryl Kennedy Haydel, LSU Manship School of Mass Communication assistant professor in public relations

 Areas of Expertise: Media’s role in criminal cases, historical influences of the Black College Press, minority first-time voters and social movements such as #BlackLivesMatter and #MeToo.

-Herman O. Kelly, Jr., LSU African & African American Studies and School of Education adjunct instructor and community pastor
+- Herman O. Kelly, Jr., LSU African & African American Studies and School of Education adjunct instructor

 Areas of Expertise: Racism, community engagement and integration.
 Editor of the anthology, Black Rhetorical Traditions in the Civil Rights Movement: Voices of Struggle and Strength.

-Lori Martin, LSU Department of Sociology and LSU Department of African and African American Studies professor
+- Lori Martin, LSU Department of Sociology and LSU Department of African and African American Studies

 Areas of Expertise: Persistent racism and economic disparities and how historic inequality has led to Black people being at greater risk of negative impacts during crises such as the pandemic.
 She is also an expert in race and ethnicity relations, demography, racial wealth inequality, asset poverty, race and sports and African American history, experience and identity.

-Bryan McCann, LSU Department of Communication Studies assistant professor in rhetoric and cultural studies
+- Bryan McCann, LSU Department of Communication Studies assistant professor in rhetoric and cultural

 Areas of Expertise: Race, racism and criminal justice; crime and public culture; social movements; whiteness and white privilege; primary and general election debates; and how campaigns structure arguments.